oqtane/oqtane.framework/README.md

 - Install **[.NET 5 RC2 SDK (v5.0.100-rc.2.20479.15)](https://dotnet.microsoft.com/download/dotnet/5.0)**.

-- Install the latest Preview edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) (Community, Professional, and Enterprise Editions are all supported) with the **ASP.NET and web development** workload enabled.
+- Install the latest Preview edition (v16.8, Preview 4 or higher) of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) (Community, Professional, and Enterprise Editions are all supported) with the **ASP.NET and web development** workload enabled.
 Oqtane works with all editions of Visual Studio from Community to Enterprise.
 If you do not have a SQL Server installation available already and you wish to use LocalDB for development, you must also install the **.NET desktop development workload**.

 - Download or Clone the Oqtane source code to your local system.
 Open the **Oqtane.sln** solution file and Build the solution.